-- Protect land around existing and future public water supplies. - Require aguifer recharge. - Provide adequate space for Town facilities. - Provide sewer service to areas of greatest need; Study and plan sewer build-out to support land use planning. - Maintain and improve existing recreation facilities and create new facilities to serve the needs of Hopkinton residents.
+- Protect land around existing and future public water supplies. - Require aquifer recharge. - Provide adequate space for Town facilities. - Provide sewer service to areas of greatest need; Study and plan sewer build-out to support land use planning. - Maintain and improve existing recreation facilities and create new facilities to serve the needs of Hopkinton residents.

 - 1. Services such as water, sewer, roads, solid waste disposal, schools and others should be expanded as the needs of residents and businesses require them. - 2.
 Acquire and protect parcels that have potential for future water resources or groundwater disposal.
-Develop new water supply wells as needed.

-- 3. The preservation of Hopkinton's water supply is of primary importance and should be considered in the evaluation of any development or use which may impact aquifer areas. - 4.
+Develop new water supply wells as needed. - 3.
+The preservation of Hopkinton's water supply is of primary importance and should be considered in the evaluation of any development or use which may impact aquifer areas. - 4.
 Search for new water sources and protect the surrounding area from harmful uses.
 When considering open space purchases, prioritize highly those that protect water supplies and support aquifer recharge. - 5.
 Provide municipal sewer service to industrial and commercial uses and areas. - 6.
 Provide municipal sewer service to areas of greatest need, including those with a high percentage of failing septic systems coupled with few repair options.
 Work cooperatively to ensure that sewer service is limited to areas with critical needs or areas targeted for desirable development that meets Master Plan goals.
 The Planning Board, Board of Health and DPW should work together to ensure that sewer is used where and when appropriate. - 7.
 Update the CWMP. - 8.
 Encourage implementation, with input from the Board of Health, of state-of-the-art sewer solutions or alternative systems, using the CWMP as a guide.
 For the Woodville area, identified as a priority for sewer service, consider alternatives such as small treatment plants in order to discourage over-development. - 9.
 Encourage the development of private package treatment facilities with on-site aquifer recharge. - 10.
 Improve and develop active recreation facilities as recommended in the Open Space and Recreation Plan, and encourage enhancements to existing facilities such as at Fruit Street, Reed Park and EMC Park. - 11.
-Provide adequate maintenance for all recreational facilities to allow for safe enjoyment and use by residents. - 12.
+Provide exceptional maintenance for all recreational facilities to allow for safe enjoyment and use by residents. - 12.
 Provide recreational facilities that meet the needs of the schools and all residents, including senior residents.
 Understand the growth in the over-55 population and its impact on recreational facilities.
 Given the dramatic increase in apartment units, consider that the recreational needs of renters may be different than those of home owners with dedicated yards. - 13.
 Provide parking and signage where public hiking trails exist or are being developed. - 14.
 Ensure that the Department of Public Works can maintain existing roads and bridges through an adequately funded maintenance program. - 15.
 Monitor and plan for the anticipated increase in the number of older residents.
 Consider impacts on emergency services and handicapped accessibility, for example. - 16.
 Develop a reuse plan for the Center School building and grounds which considers anticipated municipal needs based on a changing population, regulatory framework and government structure. - 17.
-Update and implement the Capital Asset Management Plan to assure that the Town's physical assets are adequately maintained. - 18.
-Support efforts to create trail development and maintenance policies, and provide funding for implementation. - 19.
-Plan for the need for future Fire Department substations in areas with new development or which improve the operational ability to provide emergency services, and identify and acquire potentially suitable sites.
+Update and implement the Capital Asset Management Plan to assure that the Town's physical assets are adequately maintained.